How the Licensing Relationship Works

 Demonstrated Expertise

 Licensees must have a sustained track record in their field — operational depth and industry recognition.
-We are not looking for institutions that are new to a space.
+We are not looking for organisations that are new to a space.
 We are looking for those who have earned the right to lead within it.

 03